369geofreeman/golang_tutorials/cheatsheet.md

 ### Functions

+**In Go, public functions start with a capital letter and private ones start with a lowercase.**

 - ```main()``` calls all function and runs all code (think python __main__ == "__name__")
 - Can't return a function with declaring a return type